 A weekly basket with the latest published research in political science.
-On Fridays at 2 AM UTC, we query the Crossref API for new research articles that appeared in the previous 7 days across 58 journals in political science and adjacent fields.
+On Fridays at 2 AM UTC, we query the Crossref API for new research articles that appeared in the previous 7 days across more than 61 journals in political science and adjacent fields.

 Available tools to keep up with newly published research are often frustrating.
 Email alerts from publishers clutter the email inbox, arrive at seemingly random intervals, and do not include abstracts.
 Publisher RSS feeds are similarly frustrating to use as available RSS readers are either clunky or come with expensive subscription models.
 Signing up to email alerts or finding the RSS feeds from a handful of publishers can easily take an entire afternoon.
 Twitter/X - uhm.